skip to main content

 • the total amount of receipts retained at the end of the reported year from that year and previous years.

-There are eight non-parished areas within Huntingdonshire district covered by parish meetings.
-The 15% Neighbourhood Allocation, or "Meaningful Proportion", in these areas will be held separately by Huntingdonshire District Council but still must be spent in agreement with the locality in which the development generating the funds is based.
+There are eight non-parished areas within the Huntingdonshire district covered by parish meetings.
+The 15% Neighbourhood Allocation, or 'Meaningful Proportion', in these areas will be held separately by Huntingdonshire District Council but still must be spent in agreement with the locality in which the development generating the funds is based.

 CIL Meaningful Proportion collected for non-parished areas must be spent in accordance with Regulation 59F as below: